“Sometimes the smallest things take up the most room in your heart.”

-Apart from my Pooh Bear love of eating and cooking with real, raw honey, I don’t want to live in a world without the little honey bee.
+Apart from my Pooh Bear love of eating real, raw honey, I don’t want to live in a world without the little honey bee.
 I just don’t.
-I love spring blossom, mad first love…the birds and the bees, anyone?, and this beautiful blue earth—just the way it is.
+I love spring blossom, mad first love, and this beautiful blue earth—just the way it is.
 We’ve tampered with it enough.
-If you’ve found your way here I think that you might too.

 It’s always a wrench to hear of harm to the earth.
 Sometimes it feels so hopeless knowing the destruction that humans are wreaking on this planet.
 Animals extinct.
 Rainforests gone.
 The free, clean air corrupted.
 Clean water turned toxic.
 And little me, too small to right such massive problems.